 During a MBFR Event, non-MBFR users may experience negligibly slower speeds and slightly delayed response times when using certain data services, such as browsing and watching videos.
 In rare cases, data services and/or voice calls may need to be re-initiated.
 9-1-1 service is never affected.

-Mobile Internet Plans
+Mobile Internet plans

 Will Internet traffic from Turbo Hubs, Turbo Sticks and MiFi be managed during COVID-19?

 Yes.
-From time to time, we may need to manage network traffic to maximize equitable access for all our customers, including those whose subscribe to one of our Mobile Internet services.
-One way this may be done is to reduce the speed available to individual users once their data usage exceeds the amount they have subscribed for, as well as any additional data usage Bell has provided free of charge during this situation.
+From time to time, we may need to manage network traffic to maximize equitable access for all our customers, including those who subscribe to one of our Mobile Internet services.
+One way this may be done is to reduce the speed available to individual customers once their data usage exceeds the amount they have subscribed for, as well as any additional data usage Bell has provided free of charge during this situation.
 Speeds will be reduced to a maximum of 2 megabits per second (Mbps) for the duration of their current billing cycle.
 Additional usage charges continue to apply.